- About us

 - blood sample collection for laboratory analysis for nutritional, routine metabolic and cardio-vascular status assessment

-Clinically relevant results are reported back to the survey participants themselves and/or their GP in accordance with terms of consent.
+Clinical relevant results are reported back to the respondents themselves and/or their GP as requested on consent to participation.

 The NDNS RP is carried out under National Research Ethics Service (NRES) Research Ethics Committee (REC) approval.